GhostWriters/DockSTARTer/docs/apps/readarr.md

 ## Description

-[Readarr](https://github.com/Readarr/Readarr) ais an ebook and audiobook collection manager for Usenet and BitTorrent users.
+[Readarr](https://github.com/Readarr/Readarr) is an ebook and audiobook collection manager for Usenet and BitTorrent users.

 ## Install/Setup